martinring/thesis/src/6-Advanced.md

 of the other road users, etc. It becomes clear, that this direction is by no means a venture that can be easily taken.
 Not because these methods do not exist, but because complex techniques from numerous scientific disciplines have to be combined.
 However, even rudimentary approaches can give us a benefit.
-We utilize "free" idle time between trigger transitions and every *hit* will improve the responsivenes of the sytem.
+We utilise "free" idle time between trigger transitions and every *hit* will improve the responsivenes of the sytem.